Board of Directors

 Vice-President (Technical Advisor)

-John is a recent arrival on the South Shore, where he and his wife retired to an ocean-front property in Lower Rose Bay.
-John has been active in community and small professional theatre for more than 40 years in numerous backstage roles including carpenter, stage manager, technical director, production manager, Board member and lighting designer/technician.
-With SSP, he is primarily Lighting Designer.
+John and his wife lived and worked in Ottawa for many years before retiring to the South Shore a few years ago.
+In Ottawa, he had a professional career in IT and then in residential renovations.
+In parallel, John has been active in community and small professional theatre for more than 40 years in numerous backstage roles including carpenter, stage manager, technical director, production manager, Board member and lighting designer/technician.
+With SSP, he is primarily a Lighting Designer.
 Over the years he has designed lighting for almost 200 shows in the Ottawa area, ranging from large Broadway musicals to small shows in intimate venues.
 Locally, he has worked on all SSP shows since 2017.

 Secretary